-In this article, we’ll show you how to conduct a Google Analytics behavior flow analysis, so you can deliver a smooth and seamless website experience to your users.
+In this article, we’ll show you how to conduct a Google Analytics 4 behavior flow analysis, so you can deliver a smooth and seamless website experience to your users.

 For example, if you have a product landing page on your site, you can analyze the exact steps users go through to land on that page and complete the checkout process.
-Additionally, you can also track drop off in each step – where you’re losing the most visitors.

-Google Analytics Behavior Flow Analysis
+Google Analytics Behavior Flow Tutorial